 If you'd to watch the Saudi Pro League, here is how to get live streams of the games.
 And don't worry if you're not at home — because you can watch it all from anywhere with a VPN.

-The league, officially the Roshn Saudi League, is now underway and the transfer window closed.
-After a summer which involve a net spend of an astonishing $950m on players, there are plenty of people around the globe looking to check in on the likes of N'Golo Kante, Riyad Mahrez, Gabriel Veiga and many more.
+After a summer which involved a net spend of an astonishing $950m on players, there are plenty of people around the globe looking to check in on the likes of N'Golo Kante, Riyad Mahrez, Gabriel Veiga and many more.
+Saudi Arabia is also set to host the 2034, having become the sole bidder.

 While four, main, state-funded teams dominate proceedings, there are familiar faces on the pitch and in the dugout to look out for.
 Largely speaking, there are three televised games each week that will be available to watch in the U.S. and Europe but it's possible to view more in China and Saudi Arabia.